duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 A:
 we prefer to send a new process to the suspended queue.
-THe OS will prefer grabbing from ready suspend.
+The OS will prefer grabbing from ready suspend.
 Very rare that we will send something straight to ready since that would mean that the suspend is empty as well so there would be no point in sending it there first and wasting compute time on switching

 A suspended process